Mataram kingdom: Pacifist ruler

 Samaratungga (r.
-819–838) was credited for the completion of massive stone mandala, the grand monument of Borobudur (completed in 825).
+819 AD–838 AD) was credited for the completion of massive stone mandala, the grand monument of Borobudur (completed in 825 AD).
 Samaratungga just like Samaragrawira, seems to be deeply influenced by peaceful Mahayana Buddhist beliefs and strive to become a pacifist and a benevolent ruler.
 His successor was Princess Pramodhawardhani that betrothed to Shaivite Rakai Pikatan, son of the influential Rakai Patapan, a landlord in Central Java.
 The political move that seems as an effort to secure peace and Shailendran rule on Java by reconciling the Mahayana Buddhist with Shaivite Hindus.

 Plaosan Buddhist temple, some of the perwara (ancillary) temples and stupas bears the name of Pikatan and Pramodhawardhani as benefactors.

 The rule of Shaivite Rakai Pikatan (r.
-838–850) and his Buddhist queen consort Pramodhawardhani marked the return of the Mataram Mataram court favour to Shaivite Hindus, instead of Mahayana Buddhism favoured by previous king Samaratungga.
+838–850 AD) and his Buddhist queen consort Pramodhawardhani marked the return of the Mataram Mataram court favour to Shaivite Hindus, instead of Mahayana Buddhism favoured by previous king Samaratungga.
 This is evident in the construction of grand Shivagrha temple compound in the Mataram capital, located only few hundred metres south from Manjusrigrha temple compound.
 Nevertheless, the inter-religious relations during Pikatan's reign seems to promote tolerance in the spirit of reconciliation.
 Their reign is credited to the construction and expansion of at least two of perwara temple and stupa in Plaosan complex, located east from Sewu (Manjusrigrha) temple.
 Plaosan temple with twin main temples is probably built and dated from an earlier period, probably started by Panangkaran, Samaragrawira or Samaratungga, but completed during Pikatan-Pramodhawardhani's reign.
 Several of the perwara (ancillary) temples and stupas in Plaosan complex bears some inscription of anumoda ("rejoicing" through donation) such as Anumoda śrī Kahulunan and Asthupa śrī mahārāja Rakai Pikatan.